Is Nature play for Babies?

 • it’s too hard to put sunscreen on them and they will get burnt by the sun easily.

 Thankfully, there is another way to view the beautiful connection that’s possible for babies and nature, that can begin in their earliest days.
-Here are some ways to connect your youngest child with nature - is safe and gentle ways, that can benefit them, you and the whole family.
+Here are some ways to connect your youngest child with nature - in safe and gentle ways, that can benefit them, you and the whole family.

 From the earliest days